Before I even start in with today’s fuckery, I need to tell you one thing:

 These guys wipe out good bacteria faster than you can say “wipeout”.
 When good bacteria gets wiped out, bad bacteria have the perfect opportunity to rise up and take over.
 Little fuckers.

-If you’re on medication, talk to your doctor about slowly getting off from them.
+If you’re on medication, talk to your doctor about slowly getting off of them.

 I give you everything you need each and every week to eat like a plant based boss.
 Recipes, shopping list, nightly meal instructions, and even a weekly email to remind you that a new meal plan is waiting for you.
 Sign up here and then come back for today’s recipe.